Building Public - Private Partnerships

 and easy to find.

-During an emergency, it’s important to have multiple ways to stay informed about what’s going on.
-One important way to alert first in teams about emergency medical needs is with FirstLine' visual communications kit,
+During an emergency, it’s important to have multiple ways to stay informed in constantly changing disaster circumstances.
+One important way to alert first in teams about emergency medical needs is with FirstLine' visual communications app.

 Emergency Managers across the country unanimously agree that the theme